In this article, you can read my guide to help you organize your next trip to Tibet.

 Lhasa lies at an elevation of about 3600 meters and other places in the standard tour go all the way up to 5200 meters.

-To make it easier for my body to adapt, I decided to extend the tour by one day, arriving in Lhasa one day earlier and I’m glad I did.
-The headache can be quite strong in the first two days.
+To make it easier for my body to adapt, I decided to extend the tour by one day, arriving in Lhasa one day earlier, and I’m glad I did.
+The headache can be pretty intense in the first two days.

 An option to reduce these issues is by getting to Tibet by train.
-The high-speed train is still under construction (only a portion has been completed), but when it’s finished it might be a good alternative to flying.
-Meanwhile, you can take the slower regular train which connects Tibet all the way to Beijing.
+The high-speed train is still under construction (only a portion has been completed), but it might be an excellent alternative to flying when it’s finished.
+Meanwhile, you can take the slower regular train connecting Tibet to Beijing.

 Some photography tips for Tibet

-Tibet is famous for its amazing landscapes and its millenary culture which can be enjoyed by anyone.
-But when traveling to Tibet with the main goal of taking some incredible pictures there are some added challenges, compared to other places.
+Tibet is famous for its amazing landscapes and millenary culture.
+But when travelling to Tibet with the primary goal of taking some incredible pictures, there are some added challenges compared to other places.

-- The main issue, personally, is that foreigners are NOT allowed to fly drones in Tibet.
-Technically I was told that we are not even allowed to bring one.
+• The main issue, personally, is that foreigners are NOT allowed to fly drones in Tibet.
+Technically, I was told we are not even allowed to bring one.
 Meanwhile, Chinese people can fly without any problem in most areas of Tibet.
 This is especially true in cities, where there are plenty of no-drones-allowed signs and plenty of soldiers.
-When traveling in remote areas, unless you are close to a military base (which is a real possibility since there are about 500.000 between police and military personnel in Tibet, and only about 3 million people living in the province), it’s quite unlikely that you’ll be told to stop flying your drone.
-But since the last thing I wanted from this trip was to be accused of being a foreign spy I didn’t even bring my drone.
-It’s a pity really since the landscapes are some of the most amazing in the world but it is what it is.
+When travelling in remote areas, unless you are close to a military base (which is a real possibility since there are about 500.000 police and military personnel in Tibet and only about 3 million people living in the province), it’s quite unlikely that you’ll be told to stop flying your drone.
+But since the last thing I wanted from this trip was to be accused of being a foreign spy, I didn’t even bring my drone.
+It’s a pity since the landscapes are some of the most amazing in the world, but it is what it is.

-- Generally speaking, people are not happy to be photographed.
-In my experience, you have to be very quick if you want to photograph a scene with people before they actually tell you to stop.
-If you do ask them they’ll most likely say no, especially the monks.
-One good thing though is that I’ve noticed that local people speak on average more English than people from other provinces in China.
-Some people, from the older generation, actually speak better English than Chinese.
+• Generally speaking, people are not happy to be photographed.
+In my experience, you have to be very quick if you want to photograph a scene with people before they tell you to stop.
+They’ll likely say no if you ask them, especially the monks.
+One good thing, though, is that I’ve noticed that local people speak, on average, more English than people from other provinces in China.
+Some people from the older generation speak better English than Chinese.

-- I’ve never seen another place with so many checkpoints in my life, even more than there are in Xinjiang.
-You have to pass checkpoints to enter the historic center of Lhasa (Barkhor Street) and any other touristic spot in Tibet.
-I know it may sound stupid but resist the temptation of photographing them.
-The same applies to the several “secret” military base camps you’ll inevitably spot when landing in Lhasa or while driving around the province.
+• I’ve never seen another place with so many checkpoints, even more than Xinjiang.
+You must pass checkpoints to enter the historic center of Lhasa (Barkhor Street) and any other tourist spot in Tibet.
+I also saw a lot of “secret” military base camps.
 They are pretty much everywhere.

-- If you visit Tibet in winter remember that the batteries of your camera drain much faster with the cold.
+• If you visit Tibet in winter, remember that your camera batteries drain faster with the cold.

 Some final remarks

-As you might have noticed I didn’t really talk much about the political situation in Tibet.
-As I’ve learned after living in China for many years, the truth is quite different from what we have been told when it comes to issues in China, or in other parts of the world in general.
-I know because I see with my own eyes how China is depicted in the West and how different actually is living here.
+As you might have noticed, I didn’t talk much about the political situation in Tibet.
+After living in China for many years, I’ve learned that the truth is quite different from what we have been told about issues in China or other parts of the world in general.
+I know because I see with my own eyes how China is depicted in the West and how different it is living here.

 The same applies to Tibet as well.
-I have a friend, yes a foreigner, who lives there and I had the chance to talk a lot about the situation and he confirmed that is not as simple as many people like to think.
-So I have both first-hand experience and anecdotal experience from people living here.
+I have a friend who lives there, and I had the chance to talk about the situation.
+He confirmed that it is not as simple as many people like to think.
+So, I have both first-hand experience and anecdotal experience from people living here.

-Before the Chinese “liberation” or “invasion” or whatever you want to call it, slavery was the norm, there were very few infrastructures and generally speaking, the Tibetan religious-controlled society was not really a safe place.
+Before the Chinese “liberation” or “invasion” or whatever you want to call it, slavery was the norm, there were very few infrastructures, and generally speaking, the Tibetan religious-controlled society was not really a safe place.
 Also, life expectancy was about 40 years.
-Yes, Tibetans are not happy about the whole political and Dalai Lama situation but there is no point in bitching about it with your tour guide (who has to live there and face possible consequences for speaking out).
+Yes, Tibetans are not happy about the whole political and Dalai Lama situation, but there is no point in talking about it with your tour guide (who has to live there and face possible consequences for speaking out).

-So while in Tibet remember that you are a guest, that despite the whole situation you are still allowed to travel and see for yourself some very sensitive places such as the Potala Palace, and that no matter what you heard back home, you have most likely no clue about the nuances of the situation.
+So while in Tibet, remember that you are a guest, that despite the whole situation, you are still allowed to travel and see for yourself some delicate places such as the Potala Palace, and that no matter what you hear back home, you have most likely no clue about the nuances of the situation.

 Is it worth visiting Tibet?

-Given the challenges of visiting this area, the question actually makes sense.
+Given the challenges of visiting this area, the question makes sense.
 Well, of course, the answer is subjective.
-Personally, I’d say yes: it very much is worth visiting Tibet.
+I’d say yes: it is very much worth visiting Tibet.
 Despite what happened in the past decades, there is still a lot of culture to explore and incredible places to discover.

-There is a catch though.
-Remember that Tibet is the name of a geographical area that includes part of other Chinese provinces such as Yunnan, Sichuan, Qinghai, and Gansu, and even other whole countries such as Nepal, Buthan, and a small part of India.
-If you want to have more freedom to explore independently probably Nepal is a good option for you.
-Or even Sichuan where you can travel more freely and without a guide (well at least where it’s open to foreigners).
+There is a catch, though.
+Remember that Tibet is a geographical area that includes other Chinese provinces such as Yunnan, Sichuan, Qinghai, and Gansu, and even other countries such as Nepal, Buthan, and a small part of India.
+If you want more freedom to explore independently, Nepal is probably a better option.
+Or even Sichuan, where you can travel more freely and without a guide (at least where it’s open to foreigners).

-The Tibetan Autonomous Region is however a unique place that for hundreds of years shaped the lives and religion of tens of millions of people.
-Visiting the Potala Palace is the equivalent of visiting the Holy See and if you do manage to get there during one of the holy festivals it will be a once-in-a-lifetime experience.
+The Tibetan Autonomous Region is, however, a unique place that shaped the lives and religion of tens of millions of people for hundreds of years.
+Visiting the Potala Palace is the equivalent of visiting the Holy See.
+If you get there during one of the holy festivals, it will be a once-in-a-lifetime experience.

 Here you can find some other pictures I took in Tibet.